rusic/documentation/widgets/v1/content-widget.md

 # Content Widget

-Add a Content widget to your template
+Add a content widget to your template.

 ## Overview